presentco/present-rpc/iOS/present-rpc-example/README.md

 *Note: the generated files are included in this repository so if you just want to try the code skip ahead to "Run the Example Server".*

-User Homebrew to install the `protoc` command used to render `.proto` files to Swift source code.
+Use Homebrew to install the `present-rpc` command used to render `.proto` files to Swift services.

-`brew install swift-protobuf`
+`brew install presentco/utils/present-rpc`

+This will automatically install the `protoc` and `swift-protobuf` packages.

 ## Generate the Client Code

-From the project directory run the provided `build-protos.sh`, which executes the following commands:
+From the project directory run the `build-protos.sh`, which executes the following commands:

 Run `protoc` to generate the protocol buffer message types: